vocdoni/census3/api/README.md

 | 500 | `error getting last block number from web3 endpoint` | 5021 |

 ### GET `/tokens/{tokenID}/holders/{holderID}?chainID={chainID}&externalID={externalID}`
-Returns if the holder ID is already registered in the database as a holder of the token ID and chain ID provided, the external ID is optional.
+Returns the holder balance if the holder ID is already registered in the database as a holder of the token ID and chain ID provided, the external ID is optional.

 > `chainID` URL parameter is *mandatory*.